Quantcast

 How to Cozy Up Your Living Space

-• The number one trick to beating back the darkness: light!
+• The number one trick to beating back the darkness is light!
 Full-spectrum bulbs and lamps mimic natural daylight (but without dangerous ultraviolet rays).
-Some people use special photo-therapy lamps ("light boxes") to help fight seasonal affective disorder (winter depression) by basking directly in their light for a few minutes each day.
-In my experience, people don’t only feel better and see better in areas lit by full-spectrum lighting, we also look better.
+Some people use special photo-therapy lamps (“light boxes”) to help fight seasonal affective disorder (winter depression) by basking directly in their light for a few minutes each day.
+In my experience, people not only feel better and see better in areas lit by full-spectrum lighting but also look better.

 • Mirrors placed to reflect lamplight can help brighten the evening.
 (Please don’t rely on live flames—candles and kerosene lanterns for brightening.
-You don’t need a house fire to further complicate your life.)
+You don’t need a house fire to complicate your life further.)

 • Consider an indoor tent!
 When my daughter was young, I remember making all manner of tented play spaces by draping sheets over furniture and large-appliance boxes begged from the hardware store.
 You can still fashion them yourself, but nowadays, online merchants offer hundreds of styles of indoor tents and “privacy canopies,” some designed as floorless models to enclose, provide privacy, and even insulate their occupants from drafts.